quietsy/advanced-configurations/docs/hardcoded-dns.md

 ### AdGuardHome

-The AGH blocklist blocks DoH and DoT domains.
+The AdGuardHome blocklist blocks DoH domains.

 Navigate to AGH > Filters > DNS blocklists and add the following blocklist: